-Part I. Overall SNP density of rice miRNAs
+Overall SNP densities of rice miRNAs from 3K Rice Genome Project

 SNP density can reflect the selection pressure imposed on given genomic regions.
-The higher the pressure is; the lower the SNP density will be (reference?).
-Since miRNAs are functional genomic units and master regulators, their SNP density may reflect different selection pressure compared with that of intergenic regions and exons [!!!Needs Quotation].
-Compared with intergenic regions, SNP density of pre-miRNAs and exons are supposed to be lower.
-I obtained SNPs from Rice SNP-Seek Database (derived from 3,000 Rice Genome Project, snp-seek.irri.org/) [2], for all rice pre-miRNAs which were deposited in miRBase.org/ (miRBase release v 20) [3] and randomly selected intergenic regions and exons across rice genome.
-Then SNP density distribution of rice pre-miRNAs, intergenic regions and exons were plotted and compared.
+The higher the pressure is; the lower the SNP density will be [1], and vice versa.
+Since miRNAs are functional genomic units and master regulators, they should have gone through different selection pressure compared with intergenic regions, and exons [2].To investigate this, SNPs were collected from Rice SNP-Seek Database (derived from 3,000 Rice Genome Project, snp-seek.irri.org/) [3], for all pre-miRNAs deposited in miRBase.org/ (miRBase release v20) [4] and randomly chosen intergenic regions and exons across the rice genome.
+Then SNP density distribution, which is defined as the division of SNP number by the length of the genetic region, of rice pre-miRNAs, intergenic regions and exons were plotted respectively and compared.

+As expected, SNP density of pre-miRNAs and exons were found to be lower than that of intergenic regions.
+For pre-miRNAs, the percentage of genomics fragments kept

-A general trend of SNP density distribution of pre-miRNAs was observed that fragment percentage increased from 0-0.03 and it peaked at range 0.03-0.04 with percentage of 11.09%, then fragment percentage kept dropping after 0.04 (Fig. 1).
-While the overall distribution of SNP density in exons sampled in this study was similar to that of pre-miRNAs except that the peak value fell within the range of 0.02-0.03 with percentage of 12.83% (Fig. 2).
-But as for the distribution of SNP density in intergenic regions sampled in this study, no obvious trend was found (Fig. 3).
-Through comparing the fragment percentage fell within ranges 0-0.10, 0-0.08 and 0-0.05 (Fig. 1, 2, 3), it was shown that SNPs of pre-miRNAs and exons clustered denser at low ranges than that of intergenic regions, which implied both pre-miRNAs and exons are under stricter evolutionary pressure than intergenic regions and furthermore this may be explained by the fact that pre-miRNAs and exons are functional more important.
-Compared with SNPs of exons, SNPs of pre-miRNAs clustered denser at low ranges, and this suggests pre-miRNAs are more strictly selected than exons.
+rising with the SNP density until it peaked at the range of 0.03-0.04.
+It then decreased gradually after 0.04 (Fig. 1).The same trend was observed for the overall SNP distribution in exons sampled in this study, except that the abundance of corresponding fragments peaked at the SNP density range of 0.02-0.03 with a percentage of 12.83 (Fig. 2).
+No such trend was seen for the intergenic regions analyzed (Fig. 3).
+Through comparing the percentage of fragments fell within the lower SNP density ranges of 0-0.10, 0-0.08 and 0-0.05 individually (Fig. 1, 2, 3), it is clear that most pre-miRNAs clustered at similar density as exons, where significantly less intergenic regions fell into the same ranges.
+This demonstrates that pre-miRNAs have gone through stricter evolutionary selections than both intergenic regions and exons, which is consistent with their established roles as master regulators in many genetic pathways.